gofore/aws-training/workshop/initial/README.md

 ### Task 4: Put attributes to SimpleDB

 The image metadata is stored to SimpleDB.
 It consists of thumbnail url (S3 url) `thumbnailUrl`, original image url `imageUrl`, description `description` and array of words `term` parsed from description to allow reasonable search.
 Your task is to map the attributes to the item and create the put request.
+Relevant code can be found at `com.gofore.aws.workshop.fetcher.images.MetadataRepository`.
 You should return `CompletableFuture` of `Void` to allow the image processing tasks to run in parallel.

 Hint: See `com.amazonaws.services.simpledb.AmazonSimpleDB#putAttributes()` and `com.amazonaws.services.simpledb.model.ReplaceableAttribute` javadoc for help.
 You should use `com.gofore.aws.workshop.fetcher.utils.TermsParser` to create the words from `description`.